Skip to main content

 RoleOperated byParticipates in CDN?

-Node (pure cache)Independent node operatorYes — stakes, gossips, probes, delivers
+Node (pure cache)Independent node operatorYes — bonds, gossips, probes, delivers

-Node (origin-backed)Content provider or node operator with storageYes — same protocol, plus a private origin backend
+Node (origin-backed)Content provider or node operator with storageYes — same protocol, plus a DAO-recognized origin backend

 ClientEnd-user or applicationPays for bytes; subscribes to gossip but does not publish